Real Madrid have made a number of excellent signings over the years. Just one mention of the Galacticos will bring back fond memories.

 You can’t do a list about weird Real Madrid signings without Julien Faubert, perhaps the most bizarre transfer in the club’s history.

 The 2008/09 campaign saw the likes of Klaas-Jan Huntelaar, Rafael van der Vaart and Ezequiel Garay move to Real Madrid and they were joined in January 2009 by Faubert.
-The one-cap France international only joined on loan but there was an option for the move to be made permanent – though that obviously didn’t happen.
+The one-cap France international only joined on loan but there was an option for the move to be made permanent, though you don’t need us to tell you that didn’t happen.

-Speaking years later about the deal, Faubet’s agent Yvan Le Mee recalled his surprise when Real Madrid got in touch.
+Speaking years later about the deal, Faubert’s agent Yvan Le Mee recalled his surprise when Real Madrid got in touch.

 “I called a friend in Spain.
 “I said: ‘Look, somebody from Real Madrid called me about Faubert.
 It’s so strange’,” he told the Guardian in 2020.